 Verdict: The world needs more GIF-based microlearning.

-Ultimately, AR can be as simple as overlaying a PDF into a field of vision to completely overlaying reality and augmenting it (see Microsoft’s Hololens technology for great examples of what’s possible).
+Ultimately, AR can be as simple as overlaying a PDF into a field of vision to completely overlaying reality and augmenting it (see Microsoft’s Hololens technology).
 The barrier to entry is plummeting with Epson’s latest headset, the Moverio BT-35E costing under US$1,000 and being compatible with any decent Android smartphone with a USB-C connection.
 These barriers still mean its more-suited to specialist operators and teams rather than entire workforces but they’re getting continually lower.